boots-edu/textbook/source/original/week7.md

 _An Exception _ is the process of responding to the occurrence of exceptions – anomalous or exceptional conditions at run time\.

-* Interesting\, but what’s the point\.
-Let’s consider the code for our drawing program again\.
+* Interesting\, but what's the point\.
+Let's consider the code for our drawing program again\.
 * Valid color values in our program are numbers between 0 and 255\.
 What happens if we try to create a color with different values?
   * The code will allow these non\-sensical values to be stored in red\, green and blue\.
   * We would like to prevent this\.